gnanavardhan2222/Driver-Drowsiness/README.md

 Integration with smartwatches for monitoring stress levels and syncing with the vehicle system.
 Optimized algorithms for detecting drowsiness in various lighting conditions.
 Advanced alert mechanisms (e.g., vibration feedback or emergency braking).
-📷 Screenshots
-(Include screenshots or a demo video showcasing the app in action)

-🤝 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests for improvements or bug fixes.

 📄 License
 This project is licensed under the MIT License.